Collection Title: Waddell, Robert collection

 Collection Title: Walker, David papers

-This collection contains typescripts of correspondence sent to David Walker.
+This collection contains typescripts of business, court, and personal correspondence sent to David Walker.
 Also included is a short biography of Walker.

 Collection Title: Walker, J.D. reception invitation